packetinspector/AlienVault-Plugins/Fortigate5/README.md

 I have included the header and SQL for this to work inside 4.7.
 You can use this with the new asset plugin system, which I recommend.
 You'll find the device listed under Fortinet, then FortiOS.

-This plugin uses a **new** ID of 90009, so if you have policy/correlation rules on the old plugin you'll need to updated them.
+This plugin uses a **new** ID of 90009, so if you have policy/correlation rules on the old plugin you'll need to update them.

 I have used the userdata fields for: